dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/09-April-2023/apr-ide-updates.md

 ## New features

-* Suggest you invoke `dbt deps` when needed (as informed by `dbt-score`) by using a warning message
+* New warning message suggests you invoke `dbt deps` when it's needed (as informed by `dbt-score`).
-* Provide warning when you select models but do not save them before clicking **Build** button or dbt invocation (dbt build/run/test)
+* New warning message appears when you select models but don't save them before clicking **Build** or invoking dbt (like, dbt build/run/test).
-* Show live previews of Markdown and CSV files in the IDE console
+* Previews of Markdown and CSV files are now available in the IDE console.
-* Provide a Duplicate File option in the File Tree menu
+* The file tree menu now includes a Duplicate File option.
 * Display loading time when previewing a model

 ## Product refinements

-* Enhance autocomplete experience which has been laggy in the past for users with large projects and implement a limit to max `manifest.json` for this feature
+* Enhance autocomplete experience which has performed slowly for people with large projects and who implement a limit to max `manifest.json` for this feature
 * Introduce pagination for invocation node summary view (displaying 100 nodes at a time)
 * Improve rendering for the Changes / Version Control section of the IDE
 * Update icons to be consistent in dbt Cloud
-* Add table support to markdown preview
+* Add table support to the Markdown preview
-* Add lineage tab back to seed resources in the IDE
+* Add the lineage tab back to seed resources in the IDE
-* Implement modal priority when you see multiple warning modals
+* Implement modal priority when there are multiple warning modals
-* Adjust the description for a complex command in the command palette
+* Improve a complex command's description in the command palette

 ## Bug fixes